Jump to Content

 Parks remain closed in the Burn Areas

-LOS ANGELES, CA (January 25, 2025) — The Mountains Recreation and Conservation Authority (MRCA) announced today that it would reopen most of its parks outside of the burn areas and evacuation zones of the recent Palisades Fire.
-All MRCA-managed parks and trails and beach accessways in the burn zones, including those in the city of Malibu and Topanga Canyon areas will remain closed.
+LOS ANGELES, CA (February 11, 2025) — The Mountains Recreation and Conservation Authority (MRCA) confirmed today that it has reopened most of its parks outside of the burn areas and evacuation zones of the recent Palisades Fire.
+All MRCA-managed parks and trails and beach accessways in the burn zones, including those in the city of Malibu and Topanga Canyon areas will remain closed until further notice.
+Once damage assessments can be made and restoration efforts are completed, many favorite hiking trails and public use areas in the fire zones can be reopened.

-“Now that the extreme weather is over, we feel park users can return safely to our parks, that are not in the burn areas,” said Chief Ranger Fernando Gomez.
+“We feel park users can return safely to the parks that are not in the burn areas,” said Chief Ranger Fernando Gomez.
 “We appreciate the public’s help in our efforts to keep the community safe.”

 MRCA Park Closures Include: